paxtonhyde/opportunity-zones/README.md

 Given the skeptical hypothesis that many OZs are misdesignated, the goals of this project are to:

-1. Collect Census data through the API
+1. Collect data through the Census API

 2. Compare designated OZs with tracts that were eligible but not picked

 3. Identify zones whose OZ status should be revoked with clustering, and

-4. Determine new designation criteria
+4. Make suggestions for a revised designation process

 ## Data